BhargzShukla/feature-requester-flask/README.md

 The virtualenv route is fairly straightforward.
 There's some configuration required to get things up\
 and running.
 The Docker route is a fully scripted deployment method using the python-3.6 image (built on Debian).\
-There's a Docker instance currently deployed on Heroku, which you can [check out here.](https://feature-requester-flask.herokuapp.com/)
+An instance of the app is currently deployed on Heroku, which you can [check out here.](https://feature-requester-flask.herokuapp.com/)

 ## Local Deployment